Artist, Educator, and Researcher

 Scroll down to see current events and announcements

 Indira Bailey is an artist, educator, and researcher.
-She has a B.F.A., in Communication Design (Illustration) from Brooklyn, NY, a Masters in Educational Leadership and Supervision from Kean University, Union, NJ, and is a Ph.D. candidate in Art Education and Women’s, Gender, and Sexuality Studies dual degree program at Pennsylvania State University, State College, PA.
+She has a B.F.A., from Pratt Institute in Communication Design (Illustration) from Brooklyn, NY, a Masters in Educational Leadership and Supervision from Kean University, Union, NJ, and is a Ph.D. candidate in Art Education and Women’s, Gender, and Sexuality Studies dual degree program at Pennsylvania State University, State College, PA.
 Her research interests include professional development through art for K-12 educators, feminist art education, representation of Black women and women of color, restorative justice, history of art education, and racial diversity in instruction and curriculum development.

 Bailey has taught high school art for 16 years, art education and women’s studies undergraduate students and prison art education.
 She had developed and lead community art-based programs for children and adults.
 Bailey holds three educational licenses New Jersey Teacher of Visual Art, New Jersey Teacher of Art, and New Jersey State Supervisor.
 The United States Department of Education recognized for The White House Initiative of Educational Excellence for African Americans.
 In 2012, she was one of four finalists selected from the state for the New Jersey Teacher of the Year Award.

 Bailey received Fulbright Hayes Fellowships in South Africa, Morocco, Japan Fulbright Memorial Fund Teacher Program, artist’s residency in Panama, and a research grant to Ghana.
 She received several national teacher fellowships and selected for the Visual and Performing Arts Model Curriculum Team for the New Jersey Department of Education.